TheAcharya/ProductionData-Website/docs/faq.md

 This is expected behaviour rather than a fault.
 For an A/V clip, a report intentionally generates one row per component role, so a single marker or keyword attached to a clip with both a Video role and a Music role, for instance, will appear as two separate rows, one for each role.
 This ensures that the role breakdown remains accurate and complete, rather than collapsing distinct roles into a single, less informative entry.

+## I disabled a role.
+Why did Markers, Effects, or Summary change?

+Disabling a role on the [Roles](/user-guide/roles) panel no longer affects Role Inventory alone.
+Matching Role ▸ Subrole rows are also omitted from Markers, Keywords, Titles & Generators, Video & Audio Effects, Speed Change Effects, and Summary.
+This is expected: the same role filter is applied across every role-bearing sheet, so a disabled dialogue or VFX role does not linger on those other worksheets.

+Transitions, Non-Standard Effects & Templates, and Media Summary are not filtered by role.
+If you need those Marker, Effects, or Summary rows back, enable the role again on the Video or Audio tab, update the active Configuration, and export once more.

+## Why do Effect Settings, Optical Flow names, or Title Text look different from an older export?

+Report cells now follow Final Cut Pro's own display.
+Effect Settings use inspector-style values — for example opacity as a percent, and Transform Position, Rotation, and Scale.
+Speed Change optical-flow retimes are reported as `Optical Flow Retime`.
+Titles & Generators Title Text concatenates style runs that sit on the same line, rather than splitting them.

+This is automatic.
+There is no extra toggle under [General](/user-guide/general).

 ## Why is there no Workflow Extension for Production Data?

 Incorporating a Final Cut Pro Workflow Extension into **Production Data** would not, in practice, unlock any meaningfully new capability for spreadsheet generation.
 There are two principal reasons for this decision.